Jeddah International Airport (closed 1981): Rising congestion

+These infrastructure upgrades, which especially included the opening of a new runway and terminal, enabled Jeddah International Airport to handle a flight every three minutes with an almost-clear accident record by 1981.

-Reason for Closure
+Reason for closure

 Jeddah International Airport was located in the neighbourhood of Al-Kandara and Al-Sharafiya, close to the city center of Jeddah.
 This proximity hindered the airport's capabilities to expand infrastructure.
 Due to the airport's deficient capacity, it experienced heavy congestion during Hajj seasons peaking 600 aircraft movements daily by 1978.
 Additionally, with facilities at the airport incapable of handling cargo, it had to be brought ashore by helicopters.

 Every year, Jeddah International Airport would have to prepare for the Hajj season, which saw a one-month increase of approximately 50,000 passengers per day.
-However, the airport’s facilities were far too small to accommodate the growing city’s needs and the Haji pilgrimage.
+However, the airport’s facilities were far too small to accommodate the growing city’s needs and the Hajj pilgrimage.
 Staffing were also inadequate for immigration and customs checks during the peak arrival times, especially in the 10 days before Hajj.
-The airport also had limited space to house the pilgrims awaiting transportation to Mecca, and many were elderly, non-Arabic-speaking, and inexperienced travelers, which caused delays and confusion in processing.
+The airport also had limited space to house the pilgrims awaiting transportation to Mecca, and many were elderly, non-Arabic-speaking, and inexperienced travellers, which caused delays and confusion during customs processing.